Framework

 situation of source text can situate a source text within source culture has a general knowledge about literary tradition in source culture knows literary tradition of the source culture well - -

-situation of target text - develops ability to situate a target text within the literary system of the target culture can situate her/his own translation in the target culture knows literary translation tradition in the target culture contributes to the literary translation tradition in target culture
+situation of target text - develops ability to situate a target text within the literary system of the target culture can situate their own translation in the target culture knows literary translation tradition in the target culture contributes to the literary translation tradition in target culture

 understanding of culture-specific elements can recognize culture-specific elements can recognize culture-specific elements in a way relevant for translation can effectively deal with culture-specific elements - -

-can recognize differences between source culture and target culture - can effectively deal with differences between source culture and target culture - -
+intercultural skills can recognize differences between source culture and target culture - can effectively deal with differences between source culture and target culture - -

 intertextual skills - can recognize intertextual references can effectively deal with intertextual references - -